 Having good self-awareness skills will help your child to:

-- Understand her own feelings, thoughts, and subjectivity.
+- Understand their own feelings, thoughts, and subjectivity.

-- Understand that her mind is unique and separate from other people’s.
+- Understand that their mind is unique and separate from other people’s.

 - Make the connection between thoughts, feelings, and behaviors.